It has been a busy couple of months, my friends.

 It is hard not to question yourself and not to wonder if maybe you are being dramatic or crazy and this was a validation I needed to keep seeking the doctors I need.

-After having both my cardiologist and physical therapist confirming that craniocervical instability was something that needed to be further looked into and addressed I was finally placed on to the service of the EDS neurosurgeon I had requested an appointment with.
+After having both my cardiologist and physical therapist confirming that craniocervical instability was something that needed to be further looked into and addressed I was finally placed on the service of the EDS neurosurgeon I had requested an appointment with.

 I saw Dr. R a few days ago and the appointment went really well.
 He listened to me and took notes on my symptoms.
 He asked questions and he answered mine- not just quick “because I said so” answers.
 It didn’t bother him when I questioned him.

 He doesn’t think tethered cord is something to worry about right now- I might have it, I might not, but either way it isn’t high on the priority list.
 It was high on my priority list.
 Tethered cord can cause irreversible incontinence issues and I would really love to not have that problem- which I let him know.
-He explained why he doesn’t believe tethered cord an issue that needs to be addressed right now and it made sense to me.
+He explained why he doesn’t believe tethered cord is an issue that needs to be addressed right now and it made sense to me.

 He went through my images and did all the measurements needed to evaluate craniocervical instability in an EDS patient.